-Here are some tips on the best ways to help your friend and continue to offer support as she recovers from postpartum depression.
+Here are some tips on how to support and help your friend as she recovers from postpartum depression.

 Know the Symptoms

-As your friend starts to seek treatment, it’s important to be available to listen when she is ready to talk.
-You can support her by letting her know that you care for her and that you want to know how she is doing.
-While you don’t want to force her to talk about her feelings when she isn’t ready, you can continue to remind her of your support by letting her know you are available.
+As your friend begins treatment, it’s important to be there for her when she is ready to talk.
+You can support her by letting her know that you care and that you want to know how she is doing.
+While you don’t want to force her to talk about her feelings if she isn’t ready, you can remind her of your support by letting her know you are available.